Demi0619/deeplearning-notes/Neural Networks and Deep Learning/Week1.md

 ReLU is the most commonly used activation function in neural networks, especially in CNNs.

 **Activation function**.In artificial neural networks, the activation function of a node defines the output of that node given an input or set of inputs.
 With it, NN can learn and make sense of something really **complicated and Non-linear complex functional mappings** between the inputs and response variable.They introduce **non-linear properties** to our Network.

+## Supervised learning with Neural Networks
+### Supervised learning defination

+From lecture: have some input X, learn a function mappping to some output Y.

+Addition: Supervised learning infers a function from **labeled** training data consisting of a set of training examples.
+With constrast to **unsupervised learning**, which is modeling the underlying or hidden structure or distribution in the data,you only have input data and no corresponding output variables.

+### Different types of Neural Networks for supervised learning:
+- Standard NN (mainly used for structured data)
+- CNN(Convolutional NN)(mainly used for computer vision)
+- RNN(Recurrent NN)(mainly used for sequence data like audio/NLP)

+### Structured and Unstructured data:
+Structured data: basically databases of data.
+Each of the feature has a very well defined meaning.

+Unstructured data:  has no pre-defined format or organization, making it much more difficult to collect, process, and analyze. like audio,image,text.